Open cluster: Morphology and classification

 Open clusters range from very sparse clusters with only a few members to large agglomerations containing thousands of stars.
 They usually consist of quite a distinct dense core, surrounded by a more diffuse 'corona' of cluster members.
-The core is typically about 3–4 light years across, with the corona extending to about 20 light years from the cluster centre.
-Typical star densities in the centre of a cluster are about 1.5 stars per cubic light year; the stellar density near the Sun is about 0.003 stars per cubic light year.
+The core is typically about 3–4 light years across, with the corona extending to about 20 light years from the cluster center.
+Typical star densities in the center of a cluster are about 1.5 stars per cubic light year.
+For comparison, stellar density near the Sun is about 0.003 stars per cubic light year.

 Open clusters are often classified according to a scheme developed by Robert Trumpler in 1930.
-The Trumpler scheme gives a cluster a three part designation, with a Roman numeral from I-IV for little to very disparate, an Arabic numeral from 1 to 3 for the range in brightness of members (from small to large range), and p, m or r to indication whether the cluster is poor, medium or rich in stars.
-An 'n' is further appended if the cluster lies within nebulosity.
+The Trumpler scheme gives a cluster a three-part designation, with a Roman numeral from I-IV for little to very disparate, an Arabic numeral from 1 to 3 for the range in brightness of members (from small to large range), and p, m or r to indication whether the cluster is poor, medium or rich in stars.
+An 'n' is appended if the cluster lies within nebulosity.

-Under the Trumpler scheme, the Pleiades are classified as I3rn, the nearby Hyades are classified as II3m.
+Under the Trumpler scheme, the Pleiades are classified as I3rn, and the nearby Hyades are classified as II3m.

 Numbers and distribution

 There are over 1,100 known open clusters in our galaxy, but the true total may be up to ten times higher than that.
 In spiral galaxies, open clusters are largely found in the spiral arms where gas densities are highest and so most star formation occurs, and clusters usually disperse before they have had time to travel beyond their spiral arm.
-Open clusters are strongly concentrated close to the galactic plane, with a scale height in our galaxy of about 180 light years, compared to a galactic radius of approximately 50,000 light years.
+Open clusters are strongly concentrated close to the galactic plane, with a scale height in our galaxy of about 180 light years, compared with a galactic radius of approximately 50,000 light years.

 In irregular galaxies, open clusters may be found throughout the galaxy, although their concentration is highest where the gas density is highest.
-Open clusters are not seen in elliptical galaxies: star formation ceased many millions of years ago in ellipticals, and so the open clusters which were originally present have long since dispersed.
+Open clusters are not seen in elliptical galaxies: Star formation ceased many millions of years ago in ellipticals, and so the open clusters which were originally present have long since dispersed.

-In the Milky Way galaxy, the distribution of clusters depends on age, with older clusters being preferentially found at greater distances from the Galactic Center, generally at substantial distances above or below the galactic plane.
-Tidal forces are stronger nearer the centre of the galaxy, increasing the rate of disruption of clusters, and also the giant molecular clouds which cause the disruption of clusters are concentrated towards the inner regions of the galaxy, so clusters in the inner regions of the galaxy tend to get dispersed at a younger age than their counterparts in the outer regions.
+In the Milky Way Galaxy, the distribution of clusters depends on age, with older clusters being preferentially found at greater distances from the Galactic Center, generally at substantial distances above or below the galactic plane.
+Tidal forces are stronger nearer the center of the galaxy, increasing the rate of disruption of clusters, and also the giant molecular clouds which cause the disruption of clusters are concentrated towards the inner regions of the galaxy, so clusters in the inner regions of the galaxy tend to get dispersed at a younger age than their counterparts in the outer regions.